-Compliance with this General Permit the approved Stormwater Pollution Prevention Plan (including the sequence of events) and the Groundwater Protection Plan is required upon the beginning of the construction project.
+Compliance with this General Permit and the approved Stormwater Pollution Prevention Plan (including the sequence of events) is required upon the beginning of the construction project.

 Section C. Management Condition

 This section is boilerplate language essentially extracted from Title 47, Series 10 of the West Virginia Legislative Rules.
 A reference to Title 47, Series 11, Section 9 of the West Virginia Legislative Rules was included that requires that outlet markers be posted.
 Outlet markers would be required only during the time of active permit coverage.